Ajith Kumar: 1990–1998

-Ajith's first commercially successful film as a lead actor was the romantic thriller Aasai (1995).
+Kumar's first commercially successful film as a lead actor was the romantic thriller Aasai (1995).
 The film, directed by Vasanth and produced by Mani Ratnam featured him in the lead role opposite Suvalakshmi, whose brother-in-law lusts for her.
-It performed well at the box office and established Ajith as an upcoming actor in the Tamil film industry.
+It performed well at the box office and established Kumar as an upcoming actor in the Tamil film industry.
 Aasai also earned him his first nomination for the Filmfare Award for Best Actor – Tamil.
 He later played a college student in Kalloori Vaasal, co-starring Prashanth and Pooja Bhatt.
-Ajith's second successful film came in the form of National Award winning Kadhal Kottai, in which Ajith reunited with Agathiyan, the director of the earlier project Vaanmathi.
+Kumar's second successful film came in the form of National Award winning Kadhal Kottai, in which Kumar reunited with Agathiyan, the director of the earlier project Vaanmathi.
 The film paired him opposite Devayani, with Heera Rajgopal playing a supporting role.

-In 1997, Ajith appeared in five consecutive failures.
+In 1997, Kumar appeared in five consecutive failures.
 During the same period, he had entered into the film distribution business and had experienced losses as a result.
-Describing the period as a "cruel time", Ajith also continued to have chronic back injuries and several of his other film commitments had become delayed.
+Describing the period as a "cruel time", Kumar also continued to have chronic back injuries and several of his other film commitments had become delayed.
 A notable project among the five films was Amitabh Bachchan's Tamil production Ullaasam (1997), in which he was paid a high salary of ₹2 million for the first time.

-Ajith returned in 1998 with another big, successful project in Saran's Kaadhal Mannan, an action romantic comedy, setting the foundation for an expanding fan base.
+Kumar returned in 1998 with another big, successful project in Saran's Kaadhal Mannan, an action romantic comedy, setting the foundation for an expanding fan base.
 He also began acting in Vasanth's Nerukku Ner, and was later replaced by debutant Suriya.
-Ajith's next films Aval Varuvala and Unnidathil Ennai Koduthen also became successes, with the former pairing him with Simran for the first time and the latter featuring him in a guest role alongside Karthik.
-Except for Uyirodu Uyiraga, which performed poorly, his other three films released in 1998 were box office hits.
+Kumar's next films Aval Varuvala and Unnidathil Ennai Koduthen also became successes, with the former pairing him with Simran for the first time and the latter featuring him in a guest role alongside Karthik.
+Except for Uyirodu Uyiraga, which performed poorly, his other three films released in 1998 were successful hits.